ansys/pyansys-dev-guide/doc/source/overview/index.rst

 Contributing to this guide
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you would like to contribute to this development guide, maintainers will gladly
+If you would like to contribute to this development guide, maintainers gladly
-review your pull requests.
+review all pull requests.
 Please follow the :ref:`Documentation style`.

 This repository uses the `pre-commit <https://pre-commit.com/>`_ library to
 automate style checking.
 To use it, enter your Python environment and install